GogoHarry/sales-funnel-analysis/README.md

 #### **Overall Conversion Funnel**
 ![Conversion Funnel](images/conversion_rate_funnel.png)

-**What it shows:** The complete journey from MQL to delivered order with conversion rates at each stage
+*The complete journey from MQL to delivered order with conversion rates at each stage*

 **Business Significance:**
 - 10.4% of leads convert to sellers (baseline performance)